eslachance/enmap/docs/api-docs.md

 Partitions the enmap into two enmaps where the first enmap contains the items that passed and the second contains the items that failed.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)